MuseofMoose/SearchSelect/README.md

 # SearchSelect
 Search Select is a simple Angular directive for turning pesky dropdowns into something much more user friendly.
-More specifically, it adds a search bar right into input, allowing your users to narrow down a dropdown list by typing in key words or letters.
+More specifically, it adds a search bar right into the input, allowing your users to narrow down a dropdown list by typing in key words or letters.

 **Note:** This is still very much a work in progress.
 It's lacking a good deal of flexibility as it was originally built to solve a problem for a personal project.
-I hope to gradually improve it to the point where it can be easily implemented and customized by anyone.
+I'm working on gradually improving it to the point where it can be easily implemented and customized by anyone.

 ### Options: